2019 WTA Finals: Singles

-Belinda Bencic began her year at the Hopman Cup, where she represented Switzerland with Roger Federer, they won the title defeating Germany in the final.
+Belinda Bencic began her year at the Hopman Cup, where she represented Switzerland with Roger Federer, and they won the title defeating Germany in the final.
 She reached the semifinals at the Hobart International to Anna Karolína Schmiedlová and made it to the third round at the Australian Open, losing to eventual finalist Petra Kvitová.
 At the St. Petersburg Ladies Trophy, she lost to Veronika Kudermetova in the second qualifying round.
-In the Fed Cup she won both of her matches, helping Switzerland to a 3-1 win over Italy.
+In the Fed Cup she won both of her matches, helping Switzerland to a 3–1 win over Italy.
 She had a breakthrough at the Dubai Tennis Championships defeating Kvitová in three sets in the final.
 Bencic continued her win streak with a semifinal appearance at the BNP Paribas Open losing to Angelique Kerber.
 However, at the Miami Open, she lost in the opening round to Yulia Putintseva.

 At the Charleston Open, she reached the quarterfinals but fell to Petra Martić.
 At the Ladies Open Lugano, she was upset by Antonia Lottner in the first round.
 She then played at the Stuttgart Open but fell in three sets to Kiki Bertens in the second round.
 At the Mutua Madrid Open, she reached the semifinals losing to Halep and at the Italian Open, she was upset by Kristina Mladenovic in the second round.
 At the French Open, she advanced to the third round for the first time, where she was defeated by No. 24 Donna Vekić.
 During the grass court season, Bencic made her second WTA final of the year at the Mallorca Open, but finished runner-up to Sofia Kenin despite having three match points in the second set.
 She then competed at the Eastbourne International losing to Ekaterina Alexandrova in the second round.
 At the Wimbledon Championships, she made the third round losing to Alison Riske in three sets.
-After Wimbledon, she played at the Rogers Cup, she fell to Elina Svitolina in straight sets in the round of 16.
-At the Western & Southern Open, she drew Victoria Azarenka in the first round, retiring being a set and game down.
+After Wimbledon, she played at the Rogers Cup, where she fell to Elina Svitolina in straight sets in the round of 16.
+At the Western & Southern Open, she drew Victoria Azarenka in the first round, retiring being a set and a game down.
 At the US Open, she reached her first slam semifinal but lost to the eventual champion Bianca Andreescu in straight sets.
 However, in her next three events, she fell to Kudermetova in her opening match at the Wuhan Open, lost to Kvitová in the third round of the China Open and was upset by Anna-Lena Friedsam in the first round of the Linz Open.
 Bencic won the Kremlin Cup by defeating Anastasia Pavlyuchenkova in three sets.

 Groupings

 Singles

-The 2019 edition of the year–end finals will feature four world-No.-ones, five major champions and one major finalist.
+The 2019 edition of the year–end finals will feature four world No. 1s, five major champions and one major finalist.
 The competitors were divided into two groups.